US-Books-PW-Top-10 | Federal News Network

 6. “The Daddy Diaries” by Andy Cohen (Holt)

-13. “The Love Stories of the Bible Speak” by Shannon Bream (Broadside)
+13. “The Wisdom of the Bullfrog” by William H. Mcraven (Grand Central)

 14. “While Time Remains” by Yeonmi Park (Threshold)